The craziness of the Roaring Twenties in America

 Regardless, a lot of Americans ignored the law and drank alcohol in illegal bars called ‘speakeasies’.

-These bars were often owned and funded by gangsters, who became wealthy and powerful as a result of the demand for illegal alcohol sales.
+These bars were often owned and funded by gangsters, who became very wealthy and powerful as a result of the demand for illegal alcohol sales.

 The most famous gangster of this era was called Al Capone.